buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 ---------------------------------------------------

 The **buildtest report --detailed** option can be used to show a detailed test report that may be of interest when examining a test.
-This option is synonymous to running ``buildtest report --format name, id, user, state, returncode, runtime, outfile, errfile, buildspec``.
+This option is synonymous to running ``buildtest report --format name,id,user,state,returncode,runtime,outfile,errfile,buildspec``.
 Shown below is an example output.

 .. dropdown:: ``buildtest report --detailed``

     .. command-output:: buildtest report --detailed

+Note that ``--detailed`` and ``--format`` options can't be used together in ``buildtest report`` command they are mutually exclusive options that affect format fields.

+dropdown:: ``buildtest report --detailed --format name``

+    .. command-output:: buildtest report --detailed --format name
+        :returncode: 1

 Format Reports (``buildtest report --format``)
 -----------------------------------------------